 What should I tell my doctor before taking NORVIR?

-Before you take NORVIR, you must tell your doctor if you have liver problems, including hepatitis B or hepatitis C, heart problems, high blood sugar (diabetes), have bleeding problems or hemophilia, are pregnant or plan to become pregnant, or are breast-feeding.
+Before you take NORVIR, you must tell your doctor if you have liver problems, including hepatitis B or hepatitis C, heart problems, high blood sugar (diabetes), bleeding problems or hemophilia, are pregnant or plan to become pregnant, or are breastfeeding.

-Tell your doctor about all the medicines you are taking or are planning to take.
-These include other prescription and non-prescription medicines, vitamins, and herbal supplements.
-NORVIR may affect the way other medicines work and other medicines may affect how NORVIR works, which may cause serious side effects.
+Tell your doctor about all the medicines you take including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Taking NORVIR and certain other medicines may affect each other causing serious side effects.
+NORVIR may affect the way other medicines work and other medicines may affect how NORVIR works.
+Tell your doctor right away if you are taking: